 As you head away from Kharta Valley, you will find a bridge over Lang Chu.
 On crossing this bridge the trail progresses towards north bank of crystal-clear Kharta Chu westward.
 Traversing past barley fields, you follow the upper trail that ascends to Shao La.
 Few kilometers ahead, the trail opens to Lundrubling..

-The trail then skirts away from Kaamo Tsangpo Valley, passing through conifer forest and ascends steeply to 300-400 meter altitude.
-Herein, you can savor majestic views of Arun valley and Nepal.
+The trail then skirts away from Kaamo Tsangpo Valley, passing through conifer forest and ascends steeply to 300-400m altitude.
+Herein, you can savor majestic views of Arun valley of Nepal.
 Along the trail, you can view the alpine ridges.
 Yak herders from Kharta village choose these ridges as their summer camps.
 The trail then ascends, crossing pristine emerald green lakes.
-En route you can view the Kangshung Face of Everest. .
+En route you can view the Kangshung Face of Everest..

 While heading away from Pethang Ringmo towards Hoppo, the trail crosses lush verdant meadows and then follows several ascents.
 Thereafter, Kangshung Face of Everest comes into view, along with the towering Chomo Lonzo with its glistening glaciers.
 Few hours of more trekking brings you to Hoppo at 4800m..